andbroby/CasPyTeX/README.md

 - Update the Webinterface, and remove any interfaces that are not used
 - Add documentation
 - More simplifying methods for functions (trig, logs and sqrt)
-- Simplifying fractions (a lot of simplifying fractions, and making sure things cancels out in fractions)
+- Simplifying fractions (when the numerator of a fraction is a fraction it self)
-- support for smart units (Make the CAS know that 1km=1000m)
+- Support for smart units (Make the CAS know that 1km=1000m)

-Dependencies
+- Fix bug in line 24 (units not getting put up in the numerator of the fraction) Dependencies
 -------------
 - Python3.x